DHTMLX/docs-suite/docs/combobox/api/combobox_itemheight_config.md

 # itemHeight

-@short: sets the height of an item in the list of options
+@short: Optional.
+Sets the height of an item in the list of options

 @signature: {'itemHeight?: number | string;'}